|

 done in our name in

-democracies like the United States where the people with real power were
+fake democracies like the United States where the people with real power were

 never elected and cannot, therefore, be unelected.
 If we ever do succeed in